alecristia/wordseg-brm-analyses/README.md

 ## Dependencies

 Those analyses depends on [RStudio](https://www.rstudio.com/).
-You eed to install it.
+You need to install it.

 You also need the R packages `car` and `jsonlite` dependencies.